 Shanghai Maglev Train (SMT)

 The Shanghai Maglev Train has been in operation since 2004 and is the world's first and only commercialized maglev train line.
 The train runs from Pudong International Airport to Longyang Road with the whole journey only taking 8 minutes.
 At Shanghai Maglev Longyang Road Station, tourists can easily transfer to Subway Line 2 and there are also many buses which can take you to the urban areas of Shanghai.
-There are trains every 15 minutes and the line operates daily between 6:45AM-21:30PM.
-A one-way ticket costs 50 Yuan for those passengers holding a receipt of an airline ticket purchase.
-A round-trip return ticket costs 80 Yuan and VIP tickets costs double the standard fare.
+There are trains every 15 minutes and the line operates daily between 6:45AM-9:30PM.
+A one-way ticket costs 50 Yuan for passengers holding a receipt for the purchase of an airline ticket.
+A round-trip return ticket costs 80 Yuan and the VIP ticket costs double the standard fare.